algjohnston/TOTools/README.md

     Add tier group drag and drop ✅ This was easy
-    Clone a bracket from startgg into the UI ✅ This took a two whole days Drag and drop players in the brackets; This ended up turning into click to change players and did not get done.
+    Clone a bracket from startgg into the UI ✅ This took a two whole days Drag and drop players in the brackets ❌ This ended up turning into click to change players and did not get done.
     Group events in the scheduler and add a way to change their start time ✅ This took about 3 hours Make schedule generation faster ✅ This was easy The select competitors page needs a seeding list and multiple selection ✅ This took a whole day